normanrs/norwicz_stocks/README.md

 # norwicz_stocks
-A simple app to gather financial data on reits and export them to an S3 bucket.
+A simple app to gather financial data on high-dividend stocks, output top picks, and export the data to an S3 bucket.

 ## Requirements
 - Ruby 2.6.6